ChristineMitchell/PANDAS_HW/README.md

 As well, there was no impact to Scores by School Spending, Scores by School Size, or Scores by School Type.
 See below.

 #### Scores by School Spending:
-While there was not a change once the data was cleaned, it is important to note that we do not see an improvement in score with increased spending.
+While there was not a change once the data was cleaned, it is important to note that we do not see an improvement in the scores with increased spending.
 A matter of fact, we see the opposite.
 It would be interesting to look at the budgets to see what programs the money is being put towards.

 ![6](https://user-images.githubusercontent.com/82008319/120856881-107de200-c546-11eb-91ca-f1ff29d18018.PNG)